typst-community/setup-typst/README.md

 }
 ```

+> [!TIP]
+> - For links to download GitHub repositories, please refer to [_Downloading source code archives_].
+> - The namespace for local packages is `local`.
+> - The SemVer versions of local packages will be read from its `typst.toml`.
+> - Local Packages set by `local-packages` will all be cached independently of `@preview` packages.

 #### Token

 **`token`:** The token used to authenticate when fetching Typst distributions from [typst/typst].
 When running this action on github.com, the default value is sufficient.
 When running on GHES, you can pass a personal access token for github.com if you are experiencing rate limiting.